bigtoga/Examples/Load Balancers/BigIP F5/Routing architechtures for BigIP F5.md

 ## Full proxy mode

 In Symmetric Routing, the F5 maintains two independent connections - one to the client, and a separate one to the web server.

+In a two-arm setup, the F5 uses SNAT on the backside when it sends the packet to the web server.
+This effectively “changes the source IP address” (to be the backside IP).